equationalapplications/ViroIgnite/README.md

 The variant arguments are not needed for debug or release.

 You must run ViroReact on a physical device.
 The Android and iOS emulators are not supported.
 See [this](https://docs.viromedia.com/docs/installing-viro-android) for more information.

-## How to Install Viro in an existing project?

-If you are integrating ViroReact into an existing project, have a look at our [Installation instructions](https://github.com/ViroCommunity/viro/blob/main/readmes/INSTALL.md).
-Please note that this does _not_ work with Expo Managed Workflows.
-Sorry!